dioxfile/NS-2-Selfish-Behavior-Protocols/README.md

   <li>and what does not participate, discarding control messages.</li>
 </ol>

-> The selfish knot of type 2 has no great effect on the packet delivery rate.
+> The selfish node of type 2 has no great effect on the packet delivery rate.
 However, type 1 is the most damaging to the network by degrading the packet delivery rate.

 ---
 <p>